karlstolley/hci/syllabus/_policies/books.md

 title: Books
 comment: >
   <b>My policy for assigning books:</b> Required books are all required in the edition indicated;
-  the total retail price tag for the entire course should be less than $100 (this one is $60 on the high end); and each book should be worthy of a place on your bookshelf or electronic device of choice long after the class has ended.
+  the total retail price tag for the entire course should be less than $100 (this one is $118 on the high end, but with discounts, the total should be under $100); and each book should be worthy of a place on your bookshelf or electronic device of choice long after the class has ended.
 I want to help you build your professional library while also being sensitive to your personal finances.
 ---

 <section class="required" markdown="1">
 <h3>Required</h3>
-- Andrew, R. <cite>The New CSS Layout</cite>.
-A Book Apart, $15 (eBook), 9781937557683
+- Butterick, Matthew. <cite><a href="https://practicaltypography.com/">Butterick’s Practical
+  Typography</a>, 2nd ed</cite>.
+Open access. (web)
-- Keith, J. & Andrew, R. <cite>HTML5 for Web Designers, 2nd ed.</cite>.
-A Book Apart, $15 (eBook),
+- Clark, Josh. <cite>Designing for Touch</cite>.
+New York: A Book Apart, 2015. $15 (eBook),
-  9781937557249
+  ISBN 9781937557287
-- Marcotte, E. <cite>Responsive Web Design, 2nd ed.</cite> A Book Apart, $15 (eBook), 9781937557188
+- Jehl, Scott. <cite>Responsible Responsive Design</cite> New York: A Book Apart, 2014. $15 (eBook),
+  ISBN 9781937557164
-- Santa Maria, J. <cite>On Web Typography</cite>.
-A Book Apart, $15 (eBook), 9781937557065
+- Kalbag, Laura. <cite>Accessibility for Everyone</cite>.
+New York: A Book Apart, 2017.
+  $15 (eBook), ISBN 9781937557614
+- Krug, Steven. <cite>Don’t Make Me Think, Revisited: A Common Sense Approach to Web Usability, 3rd ed</cite>.
+Berkeley, CA: New Riders, 2014. $36 (eBook), ISBN 9780321965516
+- Samara, Timothy. <cite>Making and Breaking the Grid, 2nd ed</cite>.
+Beverly, MA: Rockport
+  Publishers, 2017. $37 (paperback), ISBN 9781631592843

 <aside class="recommended" markdown="1">
 <h3>Recommended</h3>
-- Swicegood, T. <cite>Pragmatic Version Control Using Git</cite>.
-Pragmatic Bookshelf, $25 (eBook),
-  9781934356159
+- Andrew, Rachel. <cite>The New CSS Layout</cite>.
+New York: A Book Apart, 2017. $15 (eBook),
+  ISBN 9781937557683
 </aside>
 </section>